vburlbl/cleantalk-spam-protect/readme.txt

     "I want to sell something", "Buy something here.." and etc

 The comments will be passed, becuase the plugin detect sender as a human.
 So, use special email *stop_email@example.com* to test anti-spam or wait a few days to see how the plugin works.

+= Can I use CleanTalk with cache plugins? =
+CleanTalk doesn't use static HTML code into templates, so all anit spam functions will works correctly with any WordPress cache plugins.

 == Other notes ==